Djrrv/CCM/README.md

 This release contains the latest feature updates.
 The version number will change from X.YY.MM.DD to YY.MM.DD
 Example: 8.22.8.31--22.8.31
 Hope your experience with CCM Beta becomes more fun and efficient!
+## Release Notes 22.8.31U
+This release includes an automatic check for updates!
+Hope your experience with CCM Beta becomes more fun and efficient!